Western wildfires: California blaze crosses into Nevada

 Fire crews have had to retreat from the flames for 10 consecutive days as fireballs jump from treetop to treetop, trees explode, embers fly ahead of the fire to start new blazes and, in some cases, the inferno's heat creates its own weather of shifting winds and dry lightning.
 Monstrous clouds of smoke and ash have risen up to 6 miles (10 kilometers) into the sky and are visible for more than 100 air miles (161 kilometers).

-The blaze, which is being fought by more than 2,200 people, is about one-third contained.
+The blaze, which is being fought by more than 2,200 people, is more than one-third contained.

 At least 2,000 homes were ordered evacuated at some point during the fire and an additional 5,000 were threatened.
 At least 70 homes and more than 100 outbuildings have burned, but no one is known to have died.